 See Related: How to Pack for a Camping Trip

-Mesa Verde is the closest thing to Machu Picchu, and some say it’s even better.
-It used to be a thriving native American city from 600 A.D. to 1300 BC.
+Mesa Verde is the closest thing to Machu Picchu; some say it’s even better.
+It was a thriving Native American city from 600 A.D. to 1300 BC.

 For some reason, the people disappeared off the face of the earth, leaving behind one of the most remarkable architectural structures you can find anywhere in the US The Cliff Palace is a must-see and houses impressively preserved ruins.

 You can ask for a park ranger to guide you through the ancient relics.
 The Pueblo People built Mesa Verde hundreds of years ago.
-Today, the park is home to numerous archeological sites, with cliff dwellings being the most popular site.
+Today, the park is home to numerous archeological sites, with cliff dwellings being the most popular.